h15200/notes/python.md

 - tuples can be compared `(1,2,3) < (0,1,5)`
   - is 1 < 0 ? if so, return true. if not, increment both tuple iterations
-  - is 2 < 1 ? if so, return true, if not, icrement both
+  - is 2 < 1 ? if so, return true, if not, increment both
   - is 3 < 5? etc...

 ## socket library